 Thirty percent of infertility is due to either being overweight or underweight, according to the National Infertility Association.
 Both of these extremes in weight cause shifts in hormones, which can affect ovulation.
 Reducing weight by even 5 percent can enhance fertility.

-Schantz recommends the following additional nutrition tips for women who are looking to conceive:
+Schantz recommends the following additional nutrition tips:

 - Reduce intake of foods with trans and saturated fats while increasing intake of monounsaturated fats, such as avocados and olive oil